stacksgov/sips/sips/sip-019/sip-019-token-metadata-update-notifications.md

 Given these constraints the notifications this SIP proposes should be taken as _hints_ to metadata indexers.
 Metadata indexers are not obliged to follow them.

+# Related work

+An alternative considered for token metadata update notifications is for them to be transmitted via an off-chain notification service such as an official mailing list or a forum post.
+While this channel would have had the advantage of being easier to update and faster to propagate, it has a few key disadvantages that make it inadequate for this SIP's intended use:

+1. It introduces a third party dependency
+    * An off-chain notification service would most likely be maintained by centralized entities unrelated to the Stacks ecosystem which at any time may modify the channel, its reach, or its rules.
+1. It does not leave a permanent record in the blockchain
+    * If a new network participant wishes to recreate the entire Stacks chain history, they will not be able to determine at which points metadata was updated for tokens without having to query the off-chain notification service and performing a manual match.
+1. It is not future proof
+    * It the selected off-chain service changes at any point, a migration to another notification channel will be much more difficult once the Stacks ecosystem has more token applications and metadata indexers.

 # Backwards compatibility

 Developers who need to emit metadata update notifications for tokens declared in older contracts